-In 1978 conservation activists occupied Pureora Forest to try and stop the felling of native trees.
-They built platforms in the trees, sat on the ground in front of the trees and on the tracks, and hid under logs.
+In 1978 conservation activists occupied Pureora Forest to try to stop the felling of native trees.
+They built platforms in trees, sat on the ground in front of trees and on tracks, and hid under logs.
 The protest gained media attention and logging was temporarily halted.
 It stopped for good in 1982.
 This film clip of the protest highlights the tensions between activists and forestry workers, and shows some of the tactics used by the conservationists.
 Protest leader Stephen King speaks near the end of the clip.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.